 Deactivation is a good way to test the waters and see if you can live without Facebook.
 Give it a few months and see how you feel.
 When you’re ready to say goodbye to your account forever, delete it.
 To do so, follow the same steps for deactivation, but choose Delete account when given the option.
 As far as your friends are concerned, you will disappear immediately.
-However, Facebook may take up to 90 days to fully erase all of your data.
-Once you do that, there’s no going back.
+However, Facebook will only erase of your data after 30 days, so you may change your mind within that timeframe.
+But once it’s done, there’s no going back.

 If you’ve had all you can take of hashtags and threads, you can deactivate your Twitter account.
-The social network will hang on to your data for a set period, but after that, it will permanently get rid of your account.
+The social network will hang on to your data for a set period, but after that, it will permanently get rid of your data.

 To trash Twitter, you’ll need to visit this page in a web browser and click Deactivate your account.
 Read the information Twitter provides, then click Deactivate.
-You’ll receive a prompt to enter your password and to confirm that yes, you really do want to deactivate your account.
+You’ll receive a prompt to enter your password and confirm that yes, you really do want to deactivate your account.

 Once you do so, the process of erasing your Twitter presence starts.
 As far as other users can see, your profile and tweets will vanish immediately.
-However, Twitter hangs on to your data for a grace period of 30 days (verified users get a full 12 months) to make sure you don’t change your mind.
+However, Twitter hangs on to your data for a grace period of 30 days (verified users get the option of a full 12 months) to make sure you don’t change your mind.
 During this time, you can still log back into the site, an act that will restore your profile and all of your tweets from the digital grave.

-After that 30- to 365-day period ends, Twitter will officially delete your data and you will lose it forever.
-So if you repent your decision and decide to return to Twitter, you’ll need to sign up for a brand new account.
+After that 30- or 365-day period ends, Twitter will officially delete your data and you will lose it forever.
+So if you repent and decide to return to Twitter, you’ll need to sign up for a brand-new account.

-Nothing instills FOMO quite like your friends’ smug Instagram photos.
-Remove them from your life by deactivating or deleting your account.
+Nothing instills FOMO quite like your friends’ smug Instagram photos—that is if you can even see those anymore.
+Remove them (and the neverending ads and recommended content) from your life by deactivating or deleting your account.